A range of technologies are coming of age all around us, transforming our world in complex ways that are hard to predict.

-Imagine levitating trains that can reach incredible speeds; a world powered entirely by desert solar farms; ultra-fast computers; cheap MRI machines; and technologies we haven’t dreamed of.
+Superconductors could power an energy revolution, writes Cambridge Professor Suchitra Sebastian in an article that aims to explain the mysteries of the material in accessible language.
+Imagine levitating trains that can reach incredible speeds; a world powered entirely by desert solar farms; ultra-fast computers; cheap MRI machines; technologies we haven’t yet dreamed of.

 However, the superconductors we have today only function when cooled down to hundreds of degrees below zero.
 This is a technically difficult feat that makes superconducting technology impossible to scale commercially.
 Achieving superconductivity at room temperature would transform the world in ways comparable to when we first started to use electricity.

 From spiders and scorpions to frogs and snails, there are more than 220,000 species that produce the complex cocktails of toxins called venom.
 Venoms contain powerful proteins which have evolved to act quickly and in very precise ways, binding to specific targets in the body like a lock and key, with devastating effect.
 In short, they are nature’s perfect superdrugs.
 If human chemists were able to make drugs that perform as well as venom, we’d see a dramatic increase in drug efficacy and decrease in side-effects.